qasidd/ims/README.md

 ![](readme-img/4.png)

 3. Open the repo using your chosen IDE
-4. Currently the program will try to connect to a now defunct remote MySQL instance; replace the value of `IP_ADDRESS` in the `Ims` class to a working one
+4. Currently the program will try to connect, and either create or read a database named `ims`, to a now defunct remote MySQL instance; replace the value of `IP_ADDRESS` in the `Ims` class to a working one

 ![](readme-img/5.png)